CISO Roles and Responsibilities (with Job Description Template)

 3 Critical CISO Roles and Responsibilities

 It’s well known by now that cyber attacks and successful breaches have exploded in recent years.
 Accenture’s latest report on the state of cybersecurity notes that companies experience an average of 270 attacks per year.
+And Gartner warns that nearly half of organizations worldwide will experience an attack on their digital supply chains.

+To understand their risk and develop strategies against these attacks, C-suites and Boards of Directors are looking at CISOs (Chief Information Security Officers) to give them answers.
 Not only do these leaders expect CISOs to manage their company’s internal risk, but make sure that the right people and technologies are in place to support all kinds of cybersecurity initiatives.

-But in recent years, the role of the CISO has rapidly evolved.
+In recent years, the role of the CISO has rapidly evolved.
 Today, Gartner calls CISOs, “burnt out, overworked, and always on.”
 CISOs juggle a variety of responsibilities to improve and maintain their company’s cybersecurity posture.

 What is a Modern CISO?

+At the highest level, a CISO is a senior-level executive who is accountable for the overall security posture of the organization.
 They manage information security, cybersecurity budgets, and risk and compliance activities, while also being responsible for explaining those complex concepts to the rest of the executive team.

+Where a traditional CISO was a technical influencer, a modern CISO serves as a business influencer who translates cyber risk to business risk.
+A CISO is a problem solver, a leader, and a strategic thinker.
 Today, they shape and influence risk decisions to enhance cybersecurity posture.
 They are heavily involved in building out a full information security program, ensuring that:

 • Sensitive data and information stays secure.